csorianot/godmc_wiki/Process-phenotypes.md

     ./03b-height_prediction.sh

 Please check the plots in `results/03/heightcor_plot.pdf` to make sure that you are seeing a reasonable correlation.
-Anything below r-square of 0.1 is cause for concern!!
+Anything below r-square of 0.1 in adults is cause for concern!!
 We found a correlation of 0.29 in ARIES.

 ### Upload the results